Warbird: Air racing

 Some of the most popular warbirds for racing are the North American P-51 Mustang, the Hawker Sea Fury, the Grumman F8F Bearcat, and the North American T-6 Texan.

 In more recent years, straight wing, jet-powered warbirds such as the Aero L-29 Delfin, Aero L-39 Albatros, BAC Jet Provost, De Havilland Vampire, and PZL TS-11 Iskra have seen the conception of their own racing class, known simply as the Jet Class.

 Clubs and organizations

+The Australian Warbirds Association represents warbird owners in Australia and is responsible for oversight of warbird operations, a function delegated by Australia's National Airworthiness Authority, the Civil Aviation Safety Authority.
+Canadian groups include Warbirds Canada, Western Warbirds and the Canadian Harvard Aircraft Association.
+The New Zealand Warbirds Association supports warbird owners in that country.

 Some organizations in the United States are: